 Teens, Autism, and the Web

 This is the first in a series of research reports about teens with autism spectrum disorder (ASD), how they use technology in their day-to-day lives, their success and their difficulties, as well as their parents’ concerns.
 These reports are based on a study that was performed in late 2015 using subjects that were recruited with the assistance of the Interactive Autism Network (IAN) Research Database and Community as well as social media.
 Visit our second report on parents' concerns about cyberbullying, and networking and purchasing behaviors.
+We also have a recorded webinar on Teens and Screens.

 How did we do the study?